KamilMakiela/Python-SFA/README.md

 ## Project Background

 The Python implementation is based on a code developed for a larger MATLAB project on stochastic frontier Bayesian model averaging.
-The current package focuses primarily on single-model estimation.
+See Makieła (2026) for details (reference below).
+The current package focuses primarily on a single-model estimation.
 Additional model-search and Bayesian model-averaging procedures will added in future versions.

 ## Main Modules